 Determine whether to hire a speaker or use someone from within your local church.
 Consider your budget and your local teacher’s existing workload.

-If you choose to hire a speaker, our regional denominational office can probably makes some suggestions and women’s ministry directors at other local churches in your area may be able to offer suggestions.
+If you choose to hire a speaker, your regional denominational office can probably makes some suggestions.
+Women’s ministry directors at other local churches in your area may also be able to offer suggestions.

-If you’re holding your retreat at a Christian camp or conference center, they may also have lists of possibilities.
+If you’re holding your retreat at a Christian camp or conference center, they sometimes also have lists of possible speakers.